-Speaking of Marvels is a blog that features interviews with authors of chapbooks, novellas, singles, and other shorter forms.
+Speaking of Marvels is a blog that features interviews with authors of chapbooks, novellas, and books of assorted lengths.

 Past interviewees have included Cecilia Woloch, Fatimah Asghar, Bethany Carlson, Jessica Piazza, Molly Gaudry, Jane Wong, Dariel Suarez, Rebecca Hazelton, Elizabeth Savage, Philip Metres, Karin Gottshall, Soma Mei Sheng Frazier, Bianca Spriggs, Karen J. Weyant, Anne Valente, and Ailish Hopper.

 William Woolfitt is the author of the poetry collections Beauty Strip (Texas Review Press, 2014) and Charles of the Desert (Paraclete Press, 2016).
 His fiction chapbook The Boy with Fire in His Mouth (2014) won the Epiphany Editions contest.
 His poems and stories have appeared in Blackbird, Image, Tin House, The Threepenny Review, Michigan Quarterly Review, Epoch, and other journals.
 He is the recipient of the Howard Nemerov Scholarship from the Sewanee Writers’ Conference and the Denny C. Plattner Award from Appalachian Heritage.